micahco/web-lite/README.md

 # web

-A barebones web template with basic email authentication flow.
+An even more barebones web template.

 ## Resources